Other countries

 Portugal

-There is still a stick dance similar to linked sword dances in the villages around Miranda do Douro in the Tras os Montes region of northern Portugal, but sword dances were performed in Portugal at least up until the 17th century as this a comtemporary tapestry depicting a 17th century procession in Lisbon which shows five dancers performing a Single-Over figure.
+There is still a stick dance similar to linked sword dances in the villages around Miranda do Douro in the Tras os Montes region of northern Portugal, but sword dances were performed in Portugal at least up until the 17th century as there is a comtemporary tapestry depicting a 17th century procession in Lisbon which shows five dancers performing a Single-Over figure.
 There are also records of sword dances in Setúbal in 1482 and in Guimarães in 1660, although the form of these dances is unknown and they may have been mock-battle rather than linked dances.

 In the Minho province of northern Portugal, there were dances linked with sticks or staves performed by young girls on women's shoulders, called Pelas, similar to those of neighbouring Galicia.
 The dance performed with dancers on others shoulders also sounds intriguingly similar to the Perth Glovers' dance from Scotland.